Karanpathania2205/Performance-Analysis/README.md

-2. WAP a python program that reads the output file (of 1.1) and generates
+2. 101903072-2.py:- python program that reads the output file (of 1.1) and generates
 -	Multiple plots such as Histogram, Line chart, Pie chart, etc for P1, P2, P3, RP1, RP2, Total-of-all.
-All the plots must be saved into multiple .png files (filenames must be <RollNo>-<Plot-type>.png | Example 101903001-histrogram.png, 101903001-line.png).
+All the plots are saved into multiple .png files
--	Generate the different statistics and save to a txt file: such as Min, Max, Mean, Median, SD, distribution, Count number of missing values, Count Non numeric Values, etc for P1, P2, P3, RP1, RP2, Total-of-all.
+-	Generated the different statistics and save to a txt file: such as Min, Max, Mean, Median, SD, distribution, Count number of missing values, Count Non numeric Values, etc for P1, P2, P3, RP1, RP2, Total-of-all.